<- 1 # magnitude of confounding

 We will diagnose a sequence of designs with different degrees of confounding:

-prepost_designs <- redesign(prepost, r = seq(from = 0, to = 1, length = 5))
+<- redesign(prepost, r = seq(from = 0, to = 1, length = 5))

-diagnosis <- diagnose_design(prepost_designs)
+prepost_designs <- diagnose_design(prepost_designs) diagnosis

 Diagnosis reveals that the change score approach dominates the condition-on-pretest approach in terms of root mean squared error (RMSE) when the risk of bias is high but not when it is low.